Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_Readme.txt

 ► Mid-Game Toggling: Toggling mid-game requires reloading the build/crafting menu.
   Even if this config is disabled, the prefabs are still created and existing portals or cores will not be removed from the world or inventory.
 Only the ability to craft them is affected by the toggle.

 ► Conflicts: No known conflicts.
-Requires Jotunn.

 ▼ Portal Core Resource Requirements:
 - Surtling Core: 5